Detecting issues impacting multiple devices

 NQL Examples

 Below is a list of NQL query examples to help you create and edit monitors.
-Review the queries and pick the one most similar to the monitor you are creating or editing.
+Review the queries and pick the one most similar to the monitor you create or edit.
 Copy the query and adjust it to your use case, including the thresholds that have been provided as an example.

 Detect specific web errors for an application.